zevweiss/jemf/README.md

 revision number (currently 3) as well as the timestamp, timezone, and hostname of the last modification made to the filesystem as a whole.

+### Format versions

+The exact format of the JSON file in which jemf stores its data has evolved somewhat over time; it will complain if the format revision of the file does not match that of the program itself.
+The `update-jemf.py` script can be used to update an existing file from an older format revision to a newer one (run `./update-jemf.py --help` for usage information).
+Note that it updates the file in place; you are strongly encouraged to make a backup of your existing file in case anything goes awry with the update procedure.

 ### License

 jemf is licensed under the terms of the ISC License (see `LICENSE`).